Increased sex trafficking during the Super Bowl is a dangerous myth, these L.A. sex workers say

 Analysis | A bipartisan fail over claims there was a 300 percent increase in ‘escort’ ads during the Dallas Super Bowl

 In recent years, sex workers’ rights groups have more vocally criticized the idea that there’s increased sex trafficking during the Super Bowl.
-Although some anti-trafficking organizations have distanced themselves from the notion as well, it still persists — and continues to give law enforcement a reason to expand their budgets and make dozens of arrests, sex workers’ rights groups argue.
+Although some anti-trafficking organizations have distanced themselves from the notion, as well, it persists — and continues to give law enforcement a reason to expand their budgets and make dozens of arrests, sex workers’ rights groups argue.
 These arrests are often a crackdown on sex workers who aren’t being trafficked but are trying to do their jobs, advocates say.

 In the lead-up to Super Bowl LIV two years ago, the Miami-Dade State Attorney’s Office said it made dozens of trafficking-related arrests and recovered 20 trafficking victims.
 An investigation by Miami New Times found that many of the arrests were of sex workers who were “simply looking to make ends meet.”

-It’s an issue Los Angeles activists say they are particularly concerned about, given that the sporting event will be held in the city’s Inglewood neighborhood, which is predominantly Black and Latino but rapidly gentrifying.
+It’s an issue about which Los Angeles activists say they are particularly concerned, given that the sporting event will be held in the city’s Inglewood neighborhood, which is predominantly Black and Latino but rapidly gentrifying.
 Advocates point to the recent clearing of homeless encampments in the neighborhood as a sign that the needs of the city’s most marginalized are not being prioritized as the city prepares for an event that is projected to bring in hundreds of millions of dollars.

 “There’s going to be an excess of vulnerable people in jail as opposed to receiving services,” said Soma Snakeoil, a sex worker and co-founder of the Sidewalk Project, an advocacy and direct services organization that works with houseless people in Los Angeles.
 “Sex work is not human trafficking and human trafficking is not sex work, and conflating the two and then using the idea of human trafficking as a way to arrest sex workers is incredibly, incredibly dangerous.”